suretarget/laravel-telegram-bot/readme.md

 Don't worry if you don't understand what a *Manager* is, we will return to managers later, for now just create one.

-**Each bot must have a dedicated manager.**
+**Each bot must have a dedicated Manager.**
-To create a manager use the following artisan command (it is similar to how you create `models` and `controllers`):
+To create a Manager use the following artisan command (it is similar to how you create `models` and `controllers`):

 ```